kylejones200/psis_4700_applied_ai/webslides/lecture5_AI-in-Business.md

 ## Proxy Metrics Mislead

-Model metrics measure prediction.
+Model metrics measure prediction
-Business metrics measure outcomes.
+Business metrics measure outcomes
 Confusing them causes failure

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.